saswasto/Data_Analysis_Project_on_Student_scores/README.md

 Project Outline:

 Gather data on student scores from exams, quizzes, assignments, and other activities.
-Ensure the data includes relevant fields such as student ID, score, activity type, date, etc.
+Ensure the data includes relevant fields such as student ID, score, activity type, date, etc.\n Data Cleaning:
-Data Cleaning:

 Handle missing values and correct any inaccuracies.